csingley/ofxtools/docs/client.rst

     pretty: true

-In reality, though, it'd probaby be better just to use OFX 2.0.2 for USAA.
+In reality, though, it'd probably be better just to use OFX 2.0.2 for USAA.

 If your FI is not already known to ``ofxget``, you won't be able to use an existing server nickname.
 If there's a working entry for your FI on